rdtaylorjr/rdtaylorjr/README.md

 ### Hi there, I'm Russell Taylor

-I'm currently looking for contract work writing and deploying software in exchange for feedback and mentorship.
+I'm open to contract work writing and deploying software in exchange for feedback and mentorship.
 I am close to graduating with a degree in Computer Science and I'll be happy to work for free.

 I'm proficient in: C++, Java, and Python, and I'd love to learn whatever other technologies are needed in order to contribute.